Welcome to today's edition of the Rush 24-7 podcast.

 I just don't know how they can even draw a comparison between New Orleans and Lebanon.

-Because it's it's a it's a it's it's it was a trial balloon.
+Because it was a trial balloon.

-It was pure and simple of trial balloon, they were they were giving it a shot.
+It was pure and simple of trial balloon.

-Remember the template.
+Remember the template?

 I've told you what the action line to every story is.

-And that's why what's interesting about this is they're starting to do a 180 on on this stuff, folks.
+And that's why what's interesting about this is they're starting to do a 180 on this stuff, folks.

-Now it's it's begrudging and it's slow.
+Now, it's begrudging and it's slow.

-And I'm telling you, some of the big time drive-by media superstars who have this great affection for Israeli liberals are pulling their hair out.
+And I'm telling you, some of the big-time drive-by media superstars who have this great affection for Israeli liberals are pulling their hair out.

 This is not supposed to happen.

-All of this is supposed to be blamed on George W. Bush, the Israeli liberals are supposed to be joining the drive-by media in this country and blaming George W. Bush for failing to engage, for failing to pay attention.
+The Israeli liberals are supposed to be joining the drive-by media in this country and blaming George W. Bush for failing to engage, for failing to pay attention.

-They got rent.
+They've got rent.

 And that's why Wendy Sherman and Madame Albright are all over television.